Bergen Rocks 2008

 Selection of participants is a big one.
 Typically, a call for entry is distributed about a year ahead of an event.
 Your entry will include your CV, an image of your proposed sculpture and your artists’ statement.

-Some events have a theme such as wildlife, family, water, etc. and some dictate a certain style such as abstract, cubic etc. Bergen Rocks has always been “free creation”, submit the kind of art that you’d like to do, maybe something that you haven’t had a chance to do in the past because it didn’t fit your market or you didn’t have a suitable facility etc.
+Some events have a theme such as wildlife, family, water, etc. and some dictate a certain style such as abstract, cubic etc. Bergen Rocks has always been “free creation”, submit the kind of art that you’d like to do.
+Maybe something that you haven’t had a chance to do in the past because it didn’t fit your market or you didn’t have a suitable facility etc.

 A photo of a model you prepare, or a sketch or drawing is normally included in your entry.
 Selection committees want to see what you propose to do rather than just read about it.
-Below is an example of each, the sculpture you end up realizing may differ slightly due to the dimensions of your stone, issues with your stone (eg. fractures) or something like an inclusion (fossil, coloration etc) in the stone that provides an interesting opportunity that you hadn’t considered.
+Below is an example of each, the sculpture you end up realizing may differ slightly due to the dimensions of your stone, issues with your stone (eg. fractures) or something like an inclusion in the stone (fossil, coloration etc) that provides an interesting opportunity that you hadn’t considered.

 Sketch of “Connection”